 Intensity-based image registration methods require reasonable initial alignment, typically less than a few centimeter translation and less than 10-20 degrees rotation error.
 Some registration methods can perform initial position alignment (e.g., using center of gravity) and orientation alignment (e.g., matching moments).
 If automatic alignment is not robust then manual or semi-automatic registration methods can be used as a first step.

 It is highly recommended to crop the input images to cover approximately the same anatomical region.
 This allows faster and much more robust registration.
 Images can be cropped using Crop volume module.

-- General registration (BRAINS): recomended for brain MRIs but with parameter tuning it can work on any other imaging modalities and anatomical regions.
+General registration (BRAINS): recommended for brain MRIs but with parameter tuning it can work on any other imaging modalities and anatomical regions.

 Segmentation and binary image registration¶

 Registration of segmentation and binary images are very different from grayscale images, as only the boundaries can guide the alignment process.
 Therefore, general image registration methods are not applicable to binary images.